parse-community/parse-server/README.md

 ## Custom Pages

-It’s possible to change the default pages of the app and redirect the user to another path or domain.
+It’s possible to change the default pages of the api and redirect the user to another path or domain.

 ```js
 const server = ParseServer({